NickLiffen/ghas-enablement/README.md

 7. Update the `LANGUAGE_TO_CHECK` value found within the `.env`.
 Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories. **Note**: Please make sure these are lowercase values, such as: `javascript`, `python`, `go`, `ruby`, etc.

 8. Decide what you want to enable.
 Update the `ENABLE_ON` value to choose what you want to enable on the repositories found within the `repos.json`.
 This can be one or multiple values.
-If you are enabling just code scanning (CodeQL) you will need to set `ENABLE_ON=codescanning`, if you are enabling everything, you will need to set `ENABLE_ON=codescanning,secretscanning,pushprotection,dependabot,dependabotupdates`.
+If you are enabling just code scanning (CodeQL) you will need to set `ENABLE_ON=codescanning`, if you are enabling everything, you will need to set `ENABLE_ON=codescanning,secretscanning,pushprotection,dependabot,dependabotupdates,actions`.
 You can pick one, two or three.
 The format is a comma-seperated list.

 9.  **OPTIONAL**: Update the `CREATE_ISSUE` value to `true/false` depending on if you would like to create an issue explaining the purpose of the PR.
 We recommend this, as it will help explain why the PR was created; and give some context.
 However, this is optional.
 The text which is in the issue can be modified and found here: `./src/utils/text/`.